 The method investigated allows for the calculation of the time-averaged cumulants of the current for periodically driven molecular junctions.
-Expressing the Green's functions in terms of a Fourier series allows for the equation of motion to be cast as matrix equation of infinite dimension, which, following truncation, can be easily solved.
-The method was applied to investigate the time-averaged current cumulants for both a single level system and a T-shaped double level system.
+Expressing the Green's functions in terms of a Fourier series allows for the equation of motion to be cast as a matrix equation of infinite dimensions, which, following truncation, can be easily solved.
+The method was applied to investigate the time-averaged current cumulants for both a single-level system and a T-shaped double-level system.
 In investigating the higher cumulants the derivatives of the counting field were evaluated with the finite central difference method.

-The method is applicable to many-levels and the wide-band approximation is not essential.
-Furthermore, it's application to systems considering extra correlations is conceivable.
+The method is applicable to many levels, and the wideband approximation is not essential.
+Furthermore, its application to systems considering extra correlations is conceivable.

 It should be noted that the above method calculates the time averages of the cumulants of the current.
 These calculations should not be confused with the statistics one could calculate when considering the distribution of instantaneous values (for current, noise, etc.) that could be calculated within a period of the driving.
-Whilst the latter would be more appropriate if one where interested in the instantaneous measurements, the former is more appropriate with devices which would cumulate large transmitted charges before measurement.
+While the latter would be more appropriate if one were interested in the instantaneous measurements, the former is more appropriate for devices which would cumulate large transmitted charges before measurement.

-Within the investigation, it was found that the time-dependent driving of the leads, not only induces photo-peaks within the current, but also generates features within the higher cumulants.
-The positioning of photo-peaks relative to the voltage window was found to have a significant effect on the higher cumulants.
-Photo-peaks that sit just outside resonance have the effect of increasing both the second and third cumulants, whilst photo-peaks that sit just within resonance see a relative decrease in both cumulants.
+Within the investigation, it was found that the time-dependent driving of the leads not only induces photopeaks within the current but also generates features within the higher cumulants.
+The positioning of photopeaks relative to the voltage window was found to have a significant effect on the higher cumulants.
+Photopeaks that sit just outside resonance have the effect of increasing both the second and third cumulants, while photopeaks that sit just within resonance see a relative decrease in both cumulants.
 Furthermore, it was found that the time-dependent driving broadened and skewed the current distribution.
-This was observable within $C_2/C_1$ and $C_3/C_1$ (see Fig. (\ref{fig:1c}) and (\ref{fig:1another}) respectively).
+This was observable within $C_2/C_1$ and $C_3/C_1$ [see Figs. \ref{fig:1c} and \ref{fig:1another} respectively].